genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/03_foundation-header/03_foundation-header.md

   - micro frontends
 ---

-# Foundation-Header
+# Foundation Header

 [API](./docs/api/index.md)

 ## Introduction

 The Header micro front-end is a semi-batteries-included component.
-It consists of a navigation bar and flyout menu, with routing and account logout capabilities.
+It consists of a navigation bar and flyout menu, with routing and account-logout capabilities.

 You can customise:

 - the icon shown on the navigation bar and flyout menu (this shows the Genesis logo by default)
 - navigation links at the left-hand side of the navigation bar
 - the control buttons on the right-hand side of the navigation bar; these can be shown or hidden, and their behaviour controlled via event listeners
-- The contents of the flyout menu
+- the contents of the flyout menu

 Here is an example of the navigation bar with three navigation items, and all three control buttons shown.
 ![Header with the standard genesis logo](./docs/img/foundation-header-standard.png)